elementary-Inc/blog/_posts/2023/2023-1-31-elementary-os-7-available-now.md

 During Initial setup, we now detect if you use the right mouse button for clicking and offer to switch to a left-handed mouse button order.
 There's also a new view that will appear if your device doesn't have network access instructing you how to get connected.

+Use larger icons in views
+Make window resizable
+Allow hyphens in device names

 [Screenshot of left-handed mouse dialog and network view]

 Onboarding includes a new view for configuring automatic updates, as well as the addition of a "Sunset to Sunrise" option for the dark style.